Dr-schobi/spooky-eyes/Readme.md

 ## what is special about it?

 The pupil is not in the same plane as the cutout, but set to the back by about 22cm.
-With the parallax effect, the position of the pupil moves relative to the cutout, with the gaze seeming to follow you.
+With the parallax effect, the position of the pupil moves relative to the cutout, with the view seeming to follow you.